 27. Planning to move in the near future?

 28. Will you personally guarantee/promise/commit to contact and/or bring the cat back to Faerie Tales Cat Rescue if the placement doesn’t work out for any reason?

 I certify that I am 21 years old or older.

 I hereby attest that the information submitted on this application is true and accurate to the best of my knowledge.

 *Faerie Tales Cat Rescue has made every attempt to ensure the excellent health of all of the cats it places.
 However, sometimes nature has other plans, therefore we cannot guarantee against any unforeseen ailment.

 **We operate on a very tight budget.
 Unless otherwise pre-arranged, adoption revenues are considered a charitable donation and are non-refundable, though we will make every attempt to ensure a good match.
 Please choose your pet carefully.

-For faster processing, applications can be submitted via email to any of our foster moms.
-They can also be submitted through regular mail to:
+For faster processing, applications can be submitted via our website: http://www.faerietales.org/adoption/adoption-form.html

 Why should you adopt?

 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 What is the difference between adopting a cat or kitten versus getting cats for sale or kittens for sale from a cat breeder?
 When someone is breeding kittens, they are creating new cats who need homes.
 Some people are interested in a very specific breed of cat or kitten and they think the only way to find that specific breed is to buy a cat for sale from a kitten breeder.
 Yet animal shelters are filled with cats who must find homes.
 So rather than buying a cat or kitten for sale from a cat breeder, we encourage people to adopt a cat or adopt a kitten at their local animal shelter, SPCA, humane society or pet rescue group.